Showing posts with label fan fiction. Show all posts

 Scene 1

-Titus: Hey, this t-shirt is just extra-extra-large.
+Sky: Hey, this t-shirt is just extra-extra-large.
 Liam, I think you got mine by mistake.

 Liam: (Checks.)
 Oh, right, this one is extra-extra-extra large.
-Sorry, Titus, I'll take it off.
+Sorry, Sky, I'll take it off.
 Of course, the only way I can do that is by taking off my jockey, too (Rips off his t-shirt, then lowers his jockey, displaying his bare butt.)
 That's one, by the way.

 Gideon: (Glancing over) One what?